 Klik hier om dit artikel in het Nederlands te lezen.

-Beause of the location of our NiCA Project at Bwama Island in the beautiful Lake Bunyonyi, not far away from National Parks where Mountain Gorillas can be tracked, and not in the last place because of the special circumstances that led us to this very area, an article about these wonderful, yet seriously endangered animals cannot be missed on this website!
+Because of the location of NiCA Foundation at beautiful Lake Bunyonyi, not far away from National Parks where Mountain Gorillas can be tracked, and not in the last place because of the special circumstances that led us to this very area, an article about these wonderful, yet seriously endangered animals cannot miss out on this website!

 Uganda belongs to the only three countries in the world where Mountain Gorillas exist.
 The other countries are Rwanda and the Democratic Republic of the Congo, both bordering Uganda.
 Mountain Gorillas are the largest of all the gorillas and they are the most endangered.
 They cannot be found in any zoo in the world, because they do not survive in captivity.
 In 2013, their number was estimated to be around 750.

 Until 1902 the Mountain Gorilla was not even known to exist.
 No one had thought that any gorillas could exist in high altitudes and a much colder climate than West-Africa, where other gorilla species live.
 Back in 1902, with Rwanda being a German colony, a man named Kapitän von Berenge was, with some friends, climbing Mount Sabinyio on the Rwanda side of it, and they spotted a group of unknown apes at 2850 meters above sea level.
 They shoot a young male that was about 5 years old, 100 kilos and not too large, but larger than any apes they had ever seen.
 It was sent to Germany, where the animal was identified as a gorilla.
 Very interesting to know is that gorillas and humans are 98% genetically identical!